Mixpanel allows you to import people profiles in bulk using CSV.

 When imported correctly, future events that imported users complete will be visible on his or her profile in the "Activity Feed".

-To get started, click CREATE NEW PROFILE > Upload from a CSV file from the Explore section to access the CSV uploader:
+To get started, click CREATE NEW PROFILE and then click Upload from a CSV file from the "Explore" section to access the CSV uploader.

 If you do not assign a $distinct_id column, Mixpanel will use your $email column as the $distinct_id value; if you don’t have an $email column either, then the $distinct_id value will be assigned randomly by default as described above.

 After the $distinct_id column, you can add as many columns as you want for additional People Properties.